An abduction. An assault. And a 30-year struggle to understand what happened. Behind Terry Vandivort’s eerie one-man show ‘The Incident’

 While the violence conveyed in The Incident — including sexual assault — is horrifying, what perhaps sets it even more apart from your typical confessional solo-show narrative is the stark, pull-away-the-curtain frankness about what being a gay man during the 1970s was really like.

 What The Incident covers, though, is much more than the seedy underbelly of trolling for anonymous sex.
-The aftermath of that November night have stalked Vandivort for decades.
+The aftermath of that November night has stalked Vandivort for decades.

 “I had nightmares for two years after the incident and was thinking about it all the time,” he admits.
 “Even today, some things can trigger [a recurrent panic].
 Any time I see those flimsy steak knives like at Denny’s, I go back there.
 And I did a lot of drugs and alcohol following it — I could drown the memories, force them to retreat into the background.
 But [with the advent of] the Internet, my obsession kicked into a higher gear.
 Every time I Googled [my attacker], there would be more information that I would piece together.”